AlexanderLindgren1/individuella-uppgiften-ALM/README.md

-# grupp 5 alm final project
+# Individual alm final project

 ## Objective
 In this assignment, you will containerize a Django application, deploy it using Kubernetes (Minikube), and set up GitHub Actions to automate testing.